 You might be surprised how many songs sound familiar to you by the outstanding array of artists Universal Mardi Gras has to offer.
 Even if the artist isn't your fave, you can't help but enjoy the killer performances they put on and admire their musical abilities!
 As Kool & the Gang sing, "Celebrate good times ... come on!"

-Performances begin at 8:30 p.m. on each concert night.
-Concerts take place on select Fridays, Saturdays and Sundays throughout Universal Mardi Gras.
+Performances usually begin at 8:30 p.m. on each concert night.
+Concerts typically take place on select Fridays, Saturdays and Sundays throughout Universal Mardi Gras.

 Universal Mardi Gras Concert Lineup 2020

 Feb.
 1: The Roots

 Concert crowds will vary depending on the popularity of the artist and day of the week ...
 Fridays and Saturdays generally bring in larger crowds than Sundays.
 If you can, we recommend landing your concert viewing spot about an hour ahead of time for a spot on the grass.

 New Orleans is known for its hoppin' delicacies, and the Cajun offerings at Universal Mardi Gras are no different.
 You can find these food booths, which typically open at 4 p.m. every day, at the French Courtyard Quarter across from the Mummy and Jimmy Fallon rides.
 Bold flavors will ignite your taste buds, and there are so many menu options to choose from!
 With gator bites, jambalaya, beignets and so much more, you'll want to try everything.